dfrancioni/Project-2/README.md

 ![image](https://user-images.githubusercontent.com/112734081/206884970-33b44710-4411-4fe8-96d8-2bcc3a0e5b0e.png)

-The main focus of the section of the paper that I am analyzing was on the number of cumulative infected individuals.
+The main focus of the section of the paper that I am analyzing was on the number of cumulative infected individuals based on the total population of Italy (S0).
 I want to make sure my model conforms to the model used in the paper as they calculated solutions to the ODEs by hand.
 The solid black line in the top right image below represents the prediction of number of infected indivituals over time they achieved from their model:

 ![image](https://user-images.githubusercontent.com/112734081/206885122-88c51a01-fef5-4079-ba23-309c86c25532.png)